st0rmyknight/slate/README.md

 # Slate

-**Slate** is a command-line tool to transcribe audio from MKV video files using OpenAI's Whisper model.
+**Slate** is a command-line tool to transcribe audio from video files using OpenAI's Whisper model.
 It extracts and normalizes audio, then produces a timestamped text transcript.

 ---

 ## Features

-- Extracts audio from MKV files using FFmpeg
+- Extracts audio from video files using FFmpeg
 - Normalizes audio volume for better transcription accuracy
 - Uses OpenAI Whisper for state-of-the-art speech-to-text transcription
 - Provides clean, timestamped transcripts